How to

 USEFUL TIP

 Count about 4 to 6 cubic feet per person.
-For two people, you should need a capacity of about 10 cubic feet, excluding freezer space.
+You should need about a 10 cubic feet capacity for two people, excluding freezer space.
 For larger households, estimate 1.5 cubic feet for each additional person.
-Overall, a refrigeration/freezing space of 21 cubic feet should be enough for the average family.
+A refrigeration/freezing space of 21 cubic feet should be enough for the average family.

 shop our refrigerators by capacity